fsuri/Basil_SOSP21_artifact/README.md

    To reproduce the full lines/slope in the paper you need to re-run several configs per failure type, per workload.
 To only validate our claims, it may instead suffice to re-run data points near the maximum evaluated fault threshold (e.g. config Indicus-90-2).
 Configs are named after the total number of faulty clients, and the frequency at which they issue failures: E.g. Indicus-90-2.json (in a given failure type folder) simulates 90% of clients injecting a failure every 2nd transaction.
 To read the total percentage of faulty transaction (relative to total transactions injected) search for `"tx_attempted_failure_percentage"`.

-   > ⚠️ Do NOT change the client settings in any of the configurations.
+   > ⚠️ **[WARNING]** Do NOT change the client settings in any of the configurations.
 To facilitate comparisons between different failure levels all must use the same number of clients.
 The client numbers used correspond to those reported in the paper.
-   > *[NOTE]* Experiment stats are only collected on correct clients.
+   > **[NOTE]** Experiment stats are only collected on correct clients.
 Due to the high number of failure fractions evaluated, only few clients are used to collect stats which can lead to higher variance in the results; Hence all our results reported in the paper are averages over 4 runs and include standard deviation.
 You *may* want to do the same, but it is not necessary.
 We recommend using Indicus-90-2.json instead of 98-2.json for higher stability (if you only run one config).

    1. **Evaluating RW-U**: Use configs from `/experiment-configs/2-Client-Failures/RW-U